NelminDev/NDCore/usage/configurations/JSONConfiguration.md

 - Load and save configuration data in JSON format
 - Convert between Bukkit's ConfigurationSection objects and JSON structures
 - Control JSON formatting with pretty printing options
-- Robust error handling with getOrThrow methods
+- Robust error handling with getOrThrow methods (inherited from FileConfiguration)
 - Validation for empty values with ConfigurationValueNullOrEmptyException
 - Seamless integration with Bukkit's configuration API